nasa-ddalle/pycart01-bullet/README.rst

         Simple bullet shape triangulation with three components

 The files in the folder before starting the demo are shown below.
-The required Cart3D input file :file:`input.cntl` is not present.
+The required Cart3D input file ``input.cntl`` is not present.
 In this case, pyCart will use a template file without any problems.

     * ``pyCart.json``: Master input file for pyCart